-Antiviral medicines are used to treat genital herpes.
-Examples of these medicines include:
+Antiviral medications are used to treat genital herpes.

-These medicines are used to treat a primary infection or a recurrent infection.
-If you have a recurrent infection, the medicine is most effective when it is taken as soon as possible.
+These medications are used to treat a primary infection or a recurrent infection.
+If you have a recurrent infection, the medication is most effective when it is taken as soon as possible.
 The medication is best when taken as soon as you notice symptoms.

 It is important to learn about genital herpes and how to avoid spreading it to sex partners.
 Your doctor will provide you with information about the virus.